Last updated: 16 May 2022

 Q: Which is best?
 Rooftop or built-in style air conditioner?

 There you go.
-These are our best Caravan air conditioners for 2020.
+These are our best Caravan air conditioners for 2021.
 The clear winner for us is Dometic Air Conditioner IBIS MK4.
 This unit is easy to mount; compact doesn’t take a lot of space and easily suit a rooftop style.
 This product is reliable, high-quality and possesses great value for your money.
+If you want to learn more check out this buyers guide to caravan air conditioners in Australia.